Singer George Henrique's wife suffered a sexual crime during an examination in a hospital in Goiânia, says advisory | Goiás

 The wife of singer George Henrique, Francine Toaldo, suffered a sexual crime while attending a hospital in Goiânia, according to the advice of the sertanejo, the duo with Rodrigo.
 According to the team, the case happened during an intimate examination that was carried out by the influencer.

-O g1 requested a position from Hospital do Coração on Thursday morning (4), but did not get a response until the last update of this report.
+O g1 requested a position from Hospital do Coração on the morning of this Thursday (4), but did not receive a response until the last update of this report.

 The case took place in September last year, but the sertanejo team did not provide details about the fact.
 According to the advisory, Francine and George await the outcome of the investigations.